 Though kosher Jews will say, with unwavering conviction, that the only true delicatessen is a kosher delicatessen, what predominate in New York today are Jewish-owned, Jewish-operated, Jewish-patronized, non-kosher delicatessens.
 Among them are some of New York’s best-known delis, including Junior’s, Katz’s, Carnegie, and the Stage.
 Some kosher-style delis may have stopped being kosher for economic reasons; some were simply never kosher.
 They were opened by those who wanted no part of the complicated, expensive, and often hypocritical world of kosher certification.

 I was only able to visit seven delis on this trip (including all of those listed by Sax in the paragraph above).
 I was pretty busy with meetings and events, so I missed out on some crowd favorites like Russ and Daughters and Yonah Schimmel’s Knishes Bakery— tragic, considering this is a knish blog.
-Unfortunately I had to stick to Manhattan and the neighborhoods I was already visiting for other reasons, and my time was limited.
+Unfortunately I had to stick to Manhattan and the neighborhoods I was already visiting for other reasons.
 I didn’t have a chance to make it out to Brooklyn, even though I know some of the best East Coast delis are out there.
 If your favorite deli is not on my list, fear not—I will certainly visit it in the future!

 I decided to try a knish in each deli to compare the different ways Jewish cooks approach the Art of Knish.
 I’m excited to tell you about my experiences!
 But first, a little history…